ICESAT-2HackWeek/intro-git/README.md

 ## Questions
     Post your question in the [#questions](https://icesat2hackweek.slack.com/archives/C014V14KA3G) channel on Slack.

 ## Credit

-This collection of tutorials was adapted from the [ICESat-2 Hackweek tutorial](https://github.com/ICESAT-2HackWeek/intro-jupyter-git) by [@fperez](https://github.com/fperez)
+This collection of tutorials was adapted from the [2019 ICESat-2 Hackweek tutorial](https://github.com/ICESAT-2HackWeek/intro-jupyter-git) by [@fperez](https://github.com/fperez).
+Materials for 2020 were co-developed by the instructor team above.

 ## License